 A multi-channel strategy is key to successfully promoting content you publish on your blog and website, and social media channels are no exception.
 Try publishing insights and data from your latest blog post or research report in the form of a Twitter Moment.

-Here’s an example from the team here at HubSpot.
-We published a Moment about our annual State of Inbound survey results:
+Here's an example from the team here at HubSpot.
+We published a Moment about our annual State of Inbound survey results back in 2016:

 Now that you're a pro at creating Twitter Moments, try publishing one today to see how it impacts your Twitter engagement.
 Don't let your clever tweets and hashtags go to waste -- create a Moment and share content with your audience year-round.